DENNIS-CODES/New-York-Times-Clone/README.md

 Give a ⭐ if you like this project

 # Acknowledgments
-Font-awesome for it's Awesome Icons
+-Font-awesome for it's Awesome Icons
-Google Fonts for it's Amazing Fonts
+-Google Fonts for it's Amazing Fonts
+-odins challenge
+# 📝 License
-License
+GPL-3.0 License
-This page is MIT licence